 After the Apiary has landed a project from a company, the technical team at Practicum decides which students can handle the project depending on each project’s complexity.
 Some projects are simple enough for students to tackle at the sixth sprint, while others are so complex that only students on their last sprints or graduates can handle them.

 Students can participate in as many projects with real companies as they’d like throughout their time in the program.
 The only limit is on their readiness to tackle each project.
 Sometimes, students from other courses even cross over and take on Apiary projects from other programs, like data analysis students doing web development projects, for example.

 The technical team takes the demands from the companies and decides what students need to know before they can help tackle each project.
-Even if students aren’t quite prepared for that month’s sprint, they’ll still have at least five chances to work on Apiary projects during their time at Practicum by Yandex.
+Even if students aren’t quite prepared for that month’s sprint, they’ll still have at least five chances to work on Apiary projects during their time at Practicum.